andrealufino/ChangelogKit/README.md

 - color that is used as a tint for the symbol

 There is also the possibility to style the view.
 You can check the `ChangelogView.Style` structure to learn more about it.

+There is also a handy modifier to show the changelog view, using `changelogView(changelog:style:show:onDismiss:)`.

 ### Result